Upstatement/skela-wp-theme/README.md

 ## 🔄 Object-Oriented Approach

-Skela utilizes repositories, managers, services and models for a very object-oriented approach to organizing your WordPress data.
+This theme utilizes repositories, managers, services and models for a very object-oriented approach to organizing your WordPress data.

 ### Managers